SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 ## The Weekend Conclusion

-1. J&amp;J boosters approved, sort of.
+1. J&amp;J boosters approved, sort of:

-   - On the one hand, J&amp;J boosters were recommended to the FDA by unanimous vote.
+   - On the one hand, J&amp;J boosters were recommended to the FDA by unanimous vote of the entire VRBPAC.
-   - On the other hand, sentiment seems to be that this should have been a 2-dose vaccine from the start, and that heterologous boosters with another vaccine might be better.
+   - On the other hand, sentiment seems to be that this should have been a 2-dose vaccine from the start, and heterologous boosters with another vaccine might be better.

-   So&hellip; from the J&amp;J viewpoint, they might see this as 1 win and 2 losses.
+   So from the J&amp;J viewpoint, they might see this as 1 win and 2 losses.

 2. &hellip;more updates here as the hearings progress&hellip;